laravel/docs/pennant.md

 ### `Illuminate\Pennant\Events\RetrievingKnownFeature`

-This event is dispatched the first time a known feature is resolved during a request for a specific scope.
+This event is dispatched the first time a known feature is retrieved during a request for a specific scope.
 This event can be useful to create and track metrics against the feature flags that are in-use throughout your application.

 ### `Illuminate\Pennant\Events\RetrievingUnknownFeature`

-This event is dispatched the first time an unknown feature is resolved during a request for the specific scope.
+This event is dispatched the first time an unknown feature is retrieved during a request for the specific scope.
 This event can be useful if you have intended to remove a feature flag, but left some stray references to it throughout your application.

 You may like to listen for this event and report or throw an exception when it occurs.